JonZavialov/portfolio4/README.md

 ## 👨‍💻 Development

-This project is currently in progress by Jonathan.
+This project is mostly finished.
+I may add more features in the future, and occasionaly commit some bug fixes.

 ## 🧪 Try It